gregumo1987/Capstone_Project/README.md

 # FP&A Analysis Dashboard

 This project is a web-based dashboard for analyzing a company's financial performance.
-It includes a Flask web application, a Chart.js charting library, and a Python script for generating simulated financial data.
+It includes a Flask web application, and a Python script for generating simulated financial data.

 ## Getting Started